polterguy/polterguy.github.io/documentation/magic.library/index.md

 * `IApplicationBuilder.UseMagicScheduler`
 * `IApplicationBuilder.UseMagicCors`

-If you use these methods instead of the _"do all methods"_, probably a large portion of your motivation would be to _replace_ one of these methods with your own implementation, to exchange the default wiring up, by (for instance) using a _"virtual database based file system"_ by creating your own service implementation of for instance `IFileService` from _"magic.lambda.io"_, or use a different logging provider than the default, etc. If you wish
+If you use these methods instead of the _"do all methods"_, your motivation would probably be to _replace_ one of these methods with your own implementation, to exchange the default wiring up, by (for instance) using a _"virtual database based file system"_ by creating your own service implementation of for instance `IFileService` from _"magic.lambda.io"_, or use a different logging provider than the default, etc. If you wish